P2: The Big Hearted Bad Guy

 P2: The Big Hearted Bad Guy (stylized in all uppercase; also known as Paradise 2) is the third studio album by South African rapper A-Reece released on 20 October 2023 by Revenge Club Records, it is the sequel to his 2016 studio album Paradise.
 It features guest appearances from Ghanaian rapper M.anifest, South African musicians Sjava, Shekhinah, Jay Jody, Blxckie, and American rappers Joey Fatts and Fly Anakin.

 Background

-The album consisting 19 songs was led by two singles, "Bruce Wayne" and "Ving Rhames", the latter released on 5 October 2023 and accompanied by music video released the following day on YouTube.
+The album of 19 songs was led by two singles, "Bruce Wayne" and "Ving Rhames", the latter released on 5 October 2023 and accompanied by music video released the following day on YouTube.
 The pre-order link, release date as well as the track list were announced by the rapper on 16 October 2023 on Instagram, and by amapiano DJ and record producer DJ Maphorisa in an Instagram Live.